niklasspinczyk/get20-track-ui/README.md

 ## Usage

-- Navigate to `http://127.0.0.1:5000` in your web browser to access the application.
+- Navigate to `http://127.0.0.1:5000` in your web browser to access the main application.
-- Use the interface to enter information about drivers, vehicles, and teams.
+- Use the main interface to assign drivers to vehicles for a run.

-## Contributing
+- Use the collapsible pane to add drivers to teams.

-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.
+- Visit `/admin` to set the active contest.